-- Encrypted data transfer (802.11i/WPA or WEP)
+- Encrypted data transfer with WPA2 and AES encryption

 - 802.1x / EAP

 - LANCOM Enhanced Passphrase Security (LEPS)

 - Access control by MAC address

 - Optional IPSec-over-WLAN VPN

-4.1.1 Encrypted data transfer (802.11i/WPA or WEP)
+4.1.1 Encrypted data transfer

 Encryption takes on a special role in the transfer of data in wireless LANs.
 Wireless communication with IEEE 802.11 is supplemented with the the encryption standards 802.11i/WPA and WEP.
 The aim of the encryption methods is to provide wireless LAN with levels of security equivalent to those in cabled LANs.